Infinity (Guru Josh album)

-Infinity is the debut album by English acid house musician Guru Josh, released in the UK in July 1990 by Deconstruction Records.
+Infinity is the only album by English acid house musician Guru Josh.
+It was released in the UK in July 1990 by Deconstruction Records.
 The album features the single "Infinity" which was released in December 1989 and reached number five on the UK Singles Chart on 24 February 1990.

 Release

 The album was released on vinyl, cassette and CD in July 1990 in the United Kingdom, Spain and Europe.
 It was later released in Japan on 21 September 1990 by BMG Victor Inc. On 19 June 2004, the album was re-released in the UK on CD by Sony Music with five exclusive bonus tracks.

+Critical reception

+Trouser Press opined that "Infinity is a high-quality electro-dance record, full of lush melodies and warm instrumentals."